-The fragmental rock is commonly felsic volcanic breccia, consisting of rounded, oblate fragments in a matrix of similar composition and texture, but a slightly different colour.
+The uppermost footwall rock unit consists of fragmental and less common massive felsic rocks which are aphyric or bear quartz phenocrysts up to to 1 mm (FVBX).
+The fragmental rock commonly felsic volcanic breccia, consists of rounded, oblate fragments in a matrix of similar composition and texture, but a slightly different colour.
 Quartz and more commonly, feldspar phenocrysts, are generally round and less than 1 mm.
-Sections of the breccia contain abundant blocky patches of dark, fine-grained felsic rock with scattered 0.5 mm plagioclase phenocrysts thought to be fiamme, although wall rock rip-ups have also been reported.
+Sections of the breccia contain abundant blocky patches of dark, fine-grained felsic rock, with scattered 0.5 mm plagioclase phenocrysts, are thought to be fiamme, although, wall rock rip-ups have also been reported.
 The fragmental rock also includes sections of tuff and lapilli tuff, which are compositionally similar to the volcanic breccia.
-Thin aplite dykes are reported in the drill logs.
-The foliation is usually penetrative and the aspect ratio of the fragments is 2:1:1.
-Sericitisation is always present and commonly minor, but increases to strong in the deposit area.
+The foliation is usually penetrative, and the aspect ratio of the fragments is 3:1:1.
+Sericite alteration is always present and commonly minor, but, increases to strong in the deposit area.